 County Durham was my home for 8 years, so a I did a lot of my wedding photography in Durham.
 The county is so photogenic and has such stunning venues – including many castles.
 I love County Durham and regularly work as a Durham wedding photographer.

 Quite possibly!
-I have recently updated my website, and haven’t yet transferred over all my past wedding blogs, for the moment I have some posts of weddings at York Registry Office, the Merchant Adventurers’ Hall, St Olave’s Church, and The Principal Hotel in York (and a few more further afield).
+I have recently updated my website, and haven’t yet transferred over all my past wedding blogs, for the moment I have some posts of perfect weddings at York Registry Office, the Merchant Adventurers’ Hall, St Olave’s Church, and The Principal Hotel in York (and a few more further afield).

 I always try to meet up with my wedding couples at their venue to take a walk around and familiaralise myself with the space and light, so even if I’ve never photographed a marriage there before, there will be no issues!

 You’ve made it to the bottom of the page.

 I’m not really sure what to do with you, most people have moved on to another page by now.

 I’m not going to dance for you.
 Maybe a little joke?

 What’s the difference between a pizza and an otter?